jedinym/sqc-text/main.typ

 record type to extend the format to support new details about the experimental methods used to obtain the macromolecular data @pdb-format-guides.

-#todo[explain what a residue is in PDB]
-// TODO: maybe mention that large structures can be split into several files Unfortunately, the lines of the file are fixed-width as the format is based on the original 80 column punched card @pdb-history.
+Unfortunately, the lines of the file are fixed-width as the format is based on the original 80 column punched card @pdb-history.
 Because of this, limitations exist on the stored structure: